blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 We are generally mindful of generalization as a ratio between the number of parameters and data points.
 However, the RBF model we described has $N$ parameters $w_1, \dots, w_N$ based on $N$ data points, so it may seem hopeless to generalize.
 We can mitigate this by preventing every point from having its own influence, and instead appoint a number $K$ of important centers for the data and have them influence the points around them.

 We do this by taking $K \ll N$ centers $\mathbf {\mu_1, \dots, \mu_K}$ as the centers of the RBFs instead of $\feature_1, \dots, \feature_N$.
-The $K$ centers live in the same space as $\feature$, but they are not necessarily data points --- they could be elected data points from the data set, or they may be specially constructed points that we may deem representative of the data set.
+The $K$ centers live in the same space as $\feature$, but they are not necessarily data points---they could be elected data points from the data set, or they may be specially constructed points that we may deem representative of the data set.
 We then define the hypothesis function as:

 $$h(\feature) = \sum_{k = 1}^K w_k \exp\left(-\gamma\ \lVert \feature - \mu_k \rVert^2\right)$$